jmjafrx/blkcodestudies/modules/tumblr/Team 3 Tumblr Assignment.md

 **Other Media**: There are specific Tumblrs dedicated to Underground, including u/dailyunderground, that posts posts daily about the history of the underground railroad, promotional photos, photos of press events, etc. I was glad to see discussion about the history regarding the show, as it means the show has sparked renewed interest in the era.

+# Report

-# 2. Barbara Fields wrote: Ideology is the "vocabulary of day-to-day existence, through which people make rough sense of the social reality that they live and create from day to day."
+## 2. Barbara Fields wrote: Ideology is the "vocabulary of day-to-day existence, through which people make rough sense of the social reality that they live and create from day to day."
 What links can you make between ideology, coding and slavery using #12YearsASlave and #UndergroundWGN?

 Two ideological beliefs influence the narratives of 12 Years A Slave and Underground from within the narrative and from editorial decisions: religion and agency.
 Religion a tightly held, but flexible ideology.
 It suits the needs of many, especially those on opposing sides.
 Men like Epps and Ford use biblical anecdotes to legitimize their rule over their slaves, while Solomon holds to religion, believing that through faith he might be able to rejoin his family.
 In Underground, Noah suggests that a benevolent God would not allow his people to be forced into such a condition, but later leverages the preacher’s own religious beliefs to coerce him into deciphering the code to find the way to freedom.